5jt/dyalog-cookbook/manuscript/09_testing.md

 * We ask for a list of all text files in the `texts\en\` folder.
 * We copy all those files over to our temporary test folder.
 * Finally we check the return code of the copy operation; if any of them is not OK we execute a full stop; there is no point in carrying on in such a case.

+A> What if you need to initialize something (say a database connection) but it is somehow different depending on what machine the tests are exected on (IP address, user-id, password...)?
+A> The test framework tries to find two different INI files in the current directory:
+A> First it looks for `testcase_{computername}.INI`.
+If it cannot find this then it tries to find `testcase.INI`.
+If it finds any of them then it instantiates the `IniFile` class as `INI` on these INI files within the namespace that hosts your test cases.

 Now we are ready to test the EXE: create it from scratch.
 Our first test case will process "Ulysses":